-I’m daydreaming about being at the beach while I’m writing today’s recipe post.
+As I’m writing today’s recipe post, I’m daydreaming about being at the beach.
 Partly because Atlantic Beach Pie (duh! ) is a vintage recipe made famous at restaurants along the North Carolina coast and partly because I’ve been listening to Hillsong’s Oceans-Where Feet May Fail.
 As for this pie, let me just say that it’s a delicious mix of creamy lemon-lime filling and a salty-sweet crust made out of saltine crackers!
 It’s just so crazy that it actually works!
-The filling is a mixture of fresh lemon and lime juices, but if you prefer, try it with just all lemon or all lime.
-Top this pie with fresh whipped cream and a sprinkle of sea salt, if you dare!

 As for the ocean…how can you walk on the beach and not contemplate what’s out in the deep or keep from thinking about the awesomeness of God and his creation?